Sound simulations on school acoustics

 - David Canning at Hear2Learn: for developing the simulation.

-The simulations have been produced for NDCS and have been placed in the public domain under the creative commons agreement.
+The simulations have been produced for the National Deaf Children's Society and have been placed in the public domain under the creative commons agreement.
 It can be used freely and copied and redistributed as long as it is not altered in any way.